Home » Metabolism » Metabolic Health » Metabolic Disorders

 • With Cystinosis, Cystine (a type of amino acid) begins to build up in the body’s organs and forms cystine crystals.
 These crystals form in various parts of the body, including the muscles, pancreas, brain, eyes, and kidneys.

 When most of us think of the term “metabolism,” we think of weight loss.
-After all, most of us have heard that a faster is the key to dropping pounds fast.
+After all, most of us have heard that a faster metabolism is the key to dropping pounds fast.
 However, fewer of us know about the existence of metabolic diseases.
 These serious health problems need to be better understood if there is any hope of treatment or prevention in the future.

 What are Metabolic Diseases?